 How Long do Vinyl Liners Last?

-One of the questions we hear most often is “How long do vinyl pool liners last?”
 The answer depends on various factors like the amount of sunlight the pool is exposed to; how much wear-and-tear the pool sustains; and of course, the level of care and maintenance you put into the pool’s upkeep over the years.
 With regular routine maintenance, vinyl pool liners can last for up to 10 years before they need to be replaced, though some may have slightly shorter or longer lifespans.

 Lots of Options to Design Your Dream Pool